securitykitten/blog_old/_posts/2014-12-01-lusypos-and-tor.md

 Now let's get to the good stuff.

 ###Decoding
-The malware has an interesting method of decoding strings that are statically in the binary.
+The malware has an interesting method of decoding strings that are statically defined in the binary.

 <figure>
 <img src="/images/lusypos_decode.png">